-Table 8 lists the agricultural IPPCs and finfish farms in the catchment up to a distance of 20 kilometres from the designated shellfish area.
-Map 19 illustrates these pressures and map references link the map and table.
-Information provided in the table in relation to the agricultural IPPCs and land-based finfish farms includes:
+Table 9 lists the Combined Sewer Overflows (CSOs) in the catchment up to a distance of 20 kilometres from the designated shellfish area.
+Map 18 illustrates these pressures and map references link the map and table.
+Information provided in the table in relation to the CSOs includes:

-- the distance of the units from the designated shellfish area - the WFD status of the water bodies within which the units are located. - Any available additional information e.g. the spreading radius for spreading of slurry
+- the distance of the CSOs from the shellfish area - the WFD status of the water body within which the CSOs are located